-We are two owners of a blue campervan who are working and saving towards early retirement in early 2017, when Mr BOTRA (BackOnTheRoadAgain) will be 59 and I (Ms BOTRA) will be 57.
+We are two owners of a blue campervan who managed to save for early retirement in March 2017.
+Mr BOTRA [BackOnTheRoadAgain] was then 59 and I [Ms BOTRA] was a child of 57.

-To reach this point of early retirement, our way of living is to enjoy today while having an eye on the future; this means that we try and find a balance between living frugally and saving to the max while doing stuff we like, just in case we don’t make it to retirement.
-Consequently, we have lots of time away in our ‘van and go to rock concerts, comedy gigs and eat out every now and then.
+To reach this point of early retirement, our way of living has been to enjoy today while having an eye on the future; this means that we try and find a balance between living frugally and saving to the max while still doing stuff we like.
+Consequently, we do things you might not consider frugal, such as have lots of time away in our ‘van and go to rock concerts, comedy gigs and eat out every now and then.
 Our own version of a frugal lifestyle continues in to our retirement and this post gives the details of our budget that prioritises travels in our campervan.

 We have been working towards retirement since 2006, after we bought our first campervan, got hooked on the lifestyle and hatched a plan to escape the nine to five.
 Fitting in with our live-in-the-moment philosophy we had a gap year travelling around southern Europe in our ‘van in 2009/2010.
 These travels are chronicled in this blog.